Finding an Afterschool Program With Good Homework Help

-When shopping for an afterschool program for kids with learning and thinking differences, it’s important to look at how the program handles homework.
-Homework is one of the keys to academic success.
-But getting it done takes organization and time management skills.
-And those areas are exactly where many kids with learning and thinking differences need help.
+When looking for an afterschool program for kids who struggle in school, it’s important to look at how the program handles homework.
+Homework is one of the keys to thriving at school.
+Getting it done takes organization and time management skills.
+And those areas are exactly where many struggling students need help.

 How can you tell if a program offers enough support to make your child’s homework time productive?
 Here’s what to look for.